sarahmarshy/pgen_definitions/README.md

 How to get all this information for a new mcu?
 Create a new project in uVision, select your target, save the project.

-Once you specified all needed information, test to build your project and check if the correct target is set in the uVision project.
+Once you specified all needed information, build your project and check if the correct target is set in the uVision project.
 Then run the import command with the .uvproj file as the project file parameter.

 ### IAR